bico-media/epoxy/README.md

 # Epoxy protocol definition

-Epoxy should be considered a wrapper of current data - so it's about how data is stored and now what data is stored.
+Epoxy should be considered a wrapper of current data - so it's about _how_ data is stored and not _what_ data is stored.
+We suggest wrapped protocols are named with an `𝑒` at the end like 'BCAT𝑒' 'B𝑒' and 'D://𝑒'

 At this stage, there are two suggestions to solve this awaiting feedback from the community.